A look at the design, market and legacy of Victorian pottery

 Majolica Spotlight: Wedgwood Fruit Plate Series

-One of the first majolica plates we ever bought was from Wedgwood's large fruit dessert plate series.
+One of the first majolica plates I ever bought was from Wedgwood's large fruit dessert plate series.
 It pictures a sliced melon with a turquoise basket weave ground.
-We picked it up at a tiny church sponsored antiques sale for $30 and was one of the prettiest plates we'd ever seen.
-Soon afterwards we started to see other plates with different fruits on them-- many different fruits.
-It piqued our curiosity.
-We began to wonder, how many different plates could there be?
-(By the way, it seems rather odd that the melon plate in the top photo is somewhat different in design from the melon plate directly below, but that is topic for another post entirely!)
+I picked it up at a tiny church sponsored antiques sale for $30 and was one of the prettiest plates I’d ever seen.
+Soon afterwards I started to see other plates with different fruits on them-- many different fruits.
+It piqued my curiosity.
+I began to wonder, how many different plates could there be?
+(By the way, it seems rather odd that the melon plate in the top photo is somewhat different in design from the melon plate directly below, but that is another topic).

-The series itself dates to the 1870's and was conceived as part of the Argenta line.
-Consequently the plates are most frequently found with an ivory or turquoise ground, and less frequently with a cobalt ground as can be seen in the three different pealed orange plates.
+The series itself dates to the 1870's and was conceived at the time Wedgwood promoted the Argenta line.
+Consequently the plates are most frequently found with an ivory ground and less frequently with a turquoise or cobalt ground as can be seen in the three different pealed orange plates below.

 With some looking they can also be found in brown, mottled, and two glaze combinations like cobalt/green and gold/red.

-Here's what we've found so far in addition to the melon: a pomegranate: an apple; chestnut; coconut; fig; lemon; peach; pear; pineapple; a whole orange; and a peeled orange.
-Why there are two oranges we can't say (maybe one is supposed to be a clementine or a tangerine, who knows) but there seems to be a consensus among collectors we've spoken to that the peeled orange is the most sought after in the series.
+In addition to the melon: a pomegranate: an apple; chestnut; coconut; fig; lemon; peach; pear; pineapple; a whole orange; and a peeled orange.
+Why there are two oranges I can't say (maybe one is supposed to be a clementine or a tangerine—who knows) but there seems to be a consensus among collectors I’ve spoken to that the peeled orange is the most difficult to find in the series.

 Wedgwood majolica apple plate